ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Methods

-#### SetNavMeshCheckDistance/1
+#### SetNavMeshData/1

-  > `public virtual void SetNavMeshCheckDistance(float distance)`
+  > `public virtual void SetNavMeshData(VRTK_NavMeshData givenData)`

   * Parameters
-   * `float distance` - The max distance the nav mesh can be from the sample point to be valid.
+   * `VRTK_NavMeshData givenData` - The NavMeshData object that contains the NavMesh restriction settings.
   * Returns
    * _none_

-The SetNavMeshCheckDistance method sets the max distance the destination marker position can be from the edge of a nav mesh to be considered a valid destination.
+The SetNavMeshData method is used to limit the destination marker to the scene NavMesh based on the settings in the given NavMeshData object.

 #### SetHeadsetPositionCompensation/1